f-taveras/ClassicSnakeGame/project-ideas/task-division.md

 3. **HTML Skeleton and CSS Framework** (One Member)
    - Create the HTML structure for the game layout.
-   - Implement a CSS framework (e.g., Bootstrap) for responsive design.
+   - Implement a CSS framework  for responsive design.
    - Commit and push HTML and CSS files to the repository.

 **Day 2: Visual Design and Styling**